aws-samples/serverless-patterns/strands-agentcore-apigw/README.md

-# AgentCore API Gateway Weather Agent
+# Amazon Bedrock AgentCore API Gateway Weather Agent

 A serverless AI weather agent built on Amazon Bedrock AgentCore.
 Uses the Strands SDK to orchestrate an LLM (Claude Sonnet 4.6) that calls weather tools exposed through an Amazon Bedrock AgentCore Gateway backed by Amazon API Gateway and [Open-Meteo](https://open-meteo.com/) (a free, key-less weather API).
 Authentication is handled by Amazon Cognito, and the agent runs on AWS Lambda.